Shades of pink: Cherry blossom pink

-At right is displayed the color cherry blossom pink, a moderately light pink.
+Displayed here is the color cherry blossom pink, a moderately light pink.

 The first recorded use of cherry blossom pink as a color name in English was in 1867.

 Cherry blossom pink is an important color in Japanese culture.
 In the spring, the Japanese people gather to watch the cherry blossoms bloom during the Hanami festival.
 This custom has spread to the United States with the institution of the Cherry Blossom Festival in Washington, D.C.

 Cherry blossom pink colored shirts are often worn to work on 15 September (a day a few days before the beginning of spring in the Southern Hemisphere) to celebrate "Cherry Blossom Day" in Brisbane, Australia.

-Light hot pink

-At right is displayed the color light hot pink.

-This is the color hot pink light on the Xona.com Color List.